hinto-janai/monero-bash/docs/help.md

 ## Folder Structure
-the /monero-bash/ folder (ignoring git and docs) starts like this:
+the `/monero-bash/` folder (ignoring git and docs) starts like this:
 ```
 monero-bash/
 ├─ monero-bash
 ├─ config
 ├─ src
 ```
-after the initial configuration, monero-bash might look something like this:
+after the initial configuration, `/monero-bash/` might look something like this:

 ```
 monero-bash/            root folder